 27th September 1810, when the French attacked the ridge, they suffered a costly defeat.
 This was no more than a delaying action.
 As soon as it was over, Wellington pulled back towards his prepared defences outside Lisbon.

-The French had become left to march across land deliberately laid bare of supplies.
+The French were left to march across land deliberately laid bare of supplies.
 They then encountered the elaborate earthworks and trenches which made up the lines of the Torres Vedras.
 Although Masena held on throughout the winter, his army rapidly lost cohesion.

 Wellington’s next task was to capture the frontier forts at Almeida and further South at Badajoz, preparatory to an invasion of Spain.
 It proved to be a difficult task.